-The Bad: The price tag for SPS Pro is $597, while the Master level is $1,997.
+The Bad: The price tag for SPS Pro is $4,997.
 While the program can be paid off in installments, it is still a rather big investment for the aspiring author to make.

 Some of the instructional videos and documents provide bare-bones instruction on topics.
 For example, the document on finding and joining Facebook Groups provides good technical direction, but it doesn't entail how to actually engage members in conversation and build an audience through that venue.

 SPS members may have a hard time following all the outlined tasks because some technical know-how is required to set up a website, use MailChimp, etc. There is a strong emphasis on outsourcing many technical and/or detailed tasks (like book formatting), which may or may not be financially feasible for would-be authors.

 The Bottom Line: The Self-Publishing School is a solid investment for the aspiring author and provides a lot of resources and support for the money.

 Self-Publishing School Review